Continuous and other finitely generated canonical cofinal maps on ultrafilters: Introduction

 \begin{thm.6.4} If $\mathcal{U}$ is Tukey reducible to a Fubini iterate of p-points, then for each $\mathcal{V}\le_T\mathcal{U}$, there is a filter $\mathcal{U}(P)\equiv_T\mathcal{U}$ such that $\mathcal{V}\le_{RK}\mathcal{U}(P)$. \end{thm.6.4}

 The paper closes with a list of open problems in Section \ref{sec.op}.

-The results in Sections \ref{sec.pres}, \ref{sec.Fubit} and \ref{sec.BasicCofinalFubit} were completed in 2010, presented at the Logic Colloquium in Paris that year, and have appeared in the preprint \cite{Dobrinen10}.
-For various and sundry reasons that article was not published.
+The results in Sections \ref{sec.pres}, \ref{sec.Fubit} and \ref{sec.BasicCofinalFubit} were completed in 2010, presented at the Logic Colloquium in Paris that year, and have appeared in the unpublished preprint \cite{Dobrinen10}.
 The present paper includes much revised presentations and proofs of those results, new extensions of them, and additional applications.

+\bf Acknowledgement. \rm Profuse thanks go to the referee, whose thorough reading and suggestions greatly improved this paper, especially the presentation in Section 4.